Get Apps

-Over the past week, the fate of the short video application TikTok in the United States has undergone dramatic twists and turns, sparking a global wave of discussions.
+Over the past week, the fate of the short video application TikTok in the United States has experienced dramatic changes, igniting a global debate.
 From being forced to shut down to resuming services in less than a day, the "sell-or-ban" turmoil has been fueled by over four years of American bullying.
 Since its launch in August 2017, TikTok has rapidly risen to become a phenomenon that competes with Instagram and YouTube in less than two years.
 Despite TikTok operating legally in the United States, it was coerced into a sale to an American company, reminiscent of a hostile takeover.
 It is clear to the world that the accusations of TikTok "endangering national security" are baseless, and the so-called American values of respecting democracy, freedom, and fair competition are ironically laughable.

 In September 2016, ByteDance drew inspiration from the product musical.ly and launched the short video app Douyin, which became widely known in China.